Freethinking, Unique, and Fabulous

 Two incredible ladies who are very well deserving of the award – the work they put into the weekend was phenomenal!

-And if that wasn’t sufficient, we then headed to Brighton to meet up with my friend and photographer, Suzanne Fells (you can read about her career change story in my book Shining a Light on You, How to Manifest Your Dream Job as she is one of my ‘case studies’) for a 6-hour professional photo shoot.
+And if that wasn’t sufficient, we then headed to Brighton to meet up with my friend and photographer, Suzanne Fells for a 6-hour professional photo shoot.
+You can read about her career change story in my book Shining a Light on You, How to Manifest Your Dream Job.

 We had found another incredible Airbnb and our fabulous host, Janet was an ex-photographic model who, at 70, is continuing to live her best life.
 She designed and built her house within the last few years and was so encouraging in allowing us to use her roof terrace and other parts of her garden for the shoot.
-This was just one location in Brighton where we took a wide selection of photos – I will share more about this when the images are back.
+This was just one location in Brighton where we took a wide selection of photos.

-The following morning, we checked out and, after 5 years of working together, I met the fantastic Fran Villiani – IN REAL LIFE!! 🌟💜🌟
+The following morning, we checked out and, after 5 years of working together, I met the fantastic Fran Villani – IN REAL LIFE!!

 As I wrote my book, I wanted to update my coaching website, having had it built back in 2012 and it was ready for an overhaul; I wanted a new domain name too.
-I still own www.livelovelifecoaching.co.uk but as you will see if you click the link, it’s just held in place.
-However, I digress, I asked to be introduced to Fran via a mutual friend as I loved the vibrancy of her business website which Fran had created for her.
+I asked to be introduced to Fran via a mutual friend as I loved the vibrancy of the website Fran had created for her.

-I’m so proud of my website – it still looks fresh, vibrant, and, as I update the blog weekly, it’s alive with fresh content.
+I’m really proud of it as it still looks fresh, vibrant, and, as I update the blog weekly, it’s alive with fresh content.